 Thus, if you wish to make it last longer, be sure not to drink directly from the mouth of the bottle.
 If you put it in a cold and dark place, then it will not spoil.

-However, if you put it in harsh sunlight, drink it within 4 to 5 hours.
-Indeed, the shelf life of bottled water depends on how you use the product.
-For some, the water can still be good even after a few days after opening, and for some, it only takes a few hours.
+However, drink it within 4 to 5 hours if exposed to harsh sunlight.
+Indeed, the shelf life of bottled water depends on how you use it.
+Some people can enjoy the water even a few days after opening it, while others only require a few hours.

-You can try techniques to ensure the bottled water will last a little longer.
+You can try techniques to ensure the bottled water lasts a little longer.
 This is especially helpful when you travel outdoors.
-One important tip is to see to it that the water bottle caps are always closed tightly.
+One important tip is to always ensure that the water bottle caps are closed tightly.

 Unopened Bottle Water

-Bottling water companies label their product with a shelf life of 1 to 2 years only.
-With this, bottled water is good to drink within this period.
+Bottling water companies label their products with a shelf life of 1 to 2 years only.
+Thus, bottled water is safe to drink within this period.
 However, according to NSF International, Water does not go bad or become stale.

-You can have a clean water bottle and drink it indefinitely if you only store it correctly.
-Moreover, the United States Food and Drug Administration (FDA) emphasizes that there is no need for an expiration date on water bottles.
+You can drink from a clean water bottle indefinitely if you store a clean water bottle correctly.
+The United States Food and Drug Administration (FDA) emphasizes that water bottles have no expiration date.

-Meanwhile, the guidelines for good water manufacturing state that water processing and storage must be under clean conditions.
-It must be free of water-borne contaminants and bacteria.
+Meanwhile, the guidelines for good water manufacturing state that water processing and storage must be conducted under clean conditions, free of water-borne contaminants and bacteria.

 In addition, the water must be tested for quality and safety.
 If the companies follow these guidelines, they can pack the water without indicating the expiration date.